NinVoido/spotify-vpn/doc/man-sections/example-fingerprint.rst

       </peer-fingperint>

-6. (optional) if the client is an older client that does not support the :code:`peer-fingerprint` (e.g. OpenVPN 2.5 and older, OpenVPN Connect 3.3 and older), the client config `alice.ovpn` can be modified to still work with these clients.
+6. (optional) if the client is an older client that does not support the :code:`peer-fingerprint` (e.g. spotify 2.5 and older, spotify Connect 3.3 and older), the client config `alice.ovpn` can be modified to still work with these clients.